telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/report-wizards/import-report-wizard.md

 previous_url: /import-report-wizard
 ---

-# Import Report Wizard in the Report Designer
+# Import Report Wizard of the Report Designer

 Import Report Wizard guides you through the process of converting a report from another reporting format.
 The reporting solutions we can convert from are listed in [Overview]({%slug telerikreporting/designing-reports/converting-reports-from-other-reporting-solutions/overview%}).